Overview of Data Unloading¶

 Similar to data loading, Snowflake supports bulk export (i.e. unload) of data from a database table into flat, delimited text files.

 In this Topic:

-Use the COPY INTO location command to copy the data from the Snowflake database table into one or more files in a Snowflake or external staging location:
+Use the COPY INTO <location> command to copy the data from the Snowflake database table into one or more files in a Snowflake or external stage.

-SELECT statements in COPY INTO location support the full syntax and semantics of Snowflake SQL queries, including JOIN clauses, which enables downloading data from multiple tables.
+SELECT queries in COPY statements support the full syntax and semantics of Snowflake SQL queries, including JOIN clauses, which enables downloading data from multiple tables.

 Snowflake assigns each file a unique name.
 The location path specified for

 the command can contain a filename prefix that is assigned to all the data files

 generated.
 If a prefix is not specified, Snowflake prefixes the generated